evo-company/hiku/docs/guide/database.rst

 Graph definition
 ~~~~~~~~~~~~~~~~

-Defined tables can be exposed as graph of edges:
+Defined tables can be exposed as graph of nodes:

 .. _guide-database-graph: